SaiSruthisri/YoutubeAssistant/README.md

 A Streamlit web app to extract, summarize, and interact with YouTube video transcripts using Gemini AI.
 (Translation and Text-to-Voice features coming soon!)

+## Tech Stack

+- **Streamlit**: For building the interactive web frontend.
+- **youtube-transcript-api**: To fetch YouTube video transcripts programmatically.
+- **google-generativeai (Gemini Flash 2.0 model)**: For summarization and question answering on video content.
+- **deep-translator**: (Coming soon) For translating transcripts into multiple languages.
+- **python-dotenv**: For secure management of API keys and environment variables.

 ## Features

 - **Extract YouTube Transcripts:** Enter a YouTube URL and fetch the transcript (first available language).